-5.1 Detailed risk management policies are included within the Treasury Management Practices and have been included in both investment strategies and capital strategies to which the Council adheres to.
+5.1 Detailed risk management policies are included within the Treasury Management Practices and have been included in both investment strategies and capital strategies to which the Council adheres .
 A brief description of these risks along with the Council's actions to mitigate these risks are as follows:

 Liquidity Risk - Liquidity risk is the risk that cash will not be available when it is required.
 The Council has sufficient standby facilities to ensure that there is always sufficient liquidity to deal with unexpected occurrences.
-The Council also has an overdraft facility with Lloyds Bank of £500,000 plus the option of short-term borrowing.
+The Council also has the option of short-term borrowing.